How to Build an AI Strategy Without a Consulting Budget

 When you start with the technology, you end up hunting for a problem worth solving and often settling for one that isn’t.
 You pick a use case because it’s easy to demo, not because it matters.
 You pilot something that works fine in a test environment but doesn’t move the needle on anything real.

-The companies that land in the 5% aren’t the ones with the biggest budgets or the faciest tools.
+The companies that land in the 5% aren’t the ones with the biggest budgets or the fanciest tools.
 They’re the ones who got clear on the problem before they started shopping for solutions.

 What “Ready to Pilot” Actually Looks Like